logaretm/villus/docs/content/guide/queries.md

 </doc-tip>

-Both the `useQuery` and `Query` component can take advantage of the `Suspense` component shipped by Vue 3.x.
+You can use `useQuery` with the `Suspense` API component shipped in Vue 3.x.

 To utilize the suspense feature, you need to `await` the `useQuery` function and it returns the exact same API after executing the query: